-Members of city council meet at regularly scheduled council meetings throughout the year, as well as at special council meetings as needed.
+Members of the city council meet at regularly scheduled council meetings throughout the year, as well as a special council meeting as needed.

 Solomon Awa was born in a sod house nearby Igloolik.
 From a very young age, he has been curious about everything; he even disassembled his sister’s toy sewing machine -something his sister was very mad about.
 Solomon picked up many traditional skills from his parents and loves to tell the stories that he learnt from his father.
 He tells stories to the general public, day cares, and schools; and has also taught at arctic college about traditional knowledge.

 Solomon currently lives in Iqaluit, Nunavut with his wife, Jodi, and their two teenage children.
 He also has five adult children, from his first marriage, along with several grandchildren and one great grandchild.

 Vice-chair, Planning and Development Committee

 Mayor Kyle Sheppard

 Born and raised in Southern Ontario, Kyle began his banking career with the Royal Bank of Canada in early 2002.
 He relocated to Rankin Inlet in 2003, where he made the north his home, met his wife and started their family.

 Kyle served one term as a Hamlet Councillor in Rankin Inlet and worked in Yellowknife for three years before moving to Iqaluit in 2016 for his current role in Commercial Banking.
 Kyle was elected to City Council in April 2017 and re-elected in 2019.
 Kyle was an Ex-Officio member of the Uquutaq Society board, representing the City.

 In his free time, Kyle likes to be on the land hunting and fishing with his family.